Vance Boelter went to other lawmakers' homes the night he killed Rep. Hortman, wounded Sen. Hoffman, FBI says

 Boelter then allegedly moved on to the home of a state senator in New Hope.
 After learning about the shooting of the Hoffmans in Champlin, a New Hope police officer went to the senator's home to do a wellness check.
 The officer arrived to find what appeared to be another officer's squad car, later identified as Boelter's vehicle, parked outside the home.
 The officer tried to engage in conversation with Boelter, but he did not respond.
 By the time more officers arrived, Boelter was gone.

-The FBI did not identify either of the two other lawmakers whose homes Boelter allegedly targeted.
+The FBI did not identify either of the two other lawmakers whose homes Boelter allegedly targeted, though state Sen. Ann Rest, DFL-New Hope, said in a statement on Monday that she's been "made aware" that Boelter's SUV was parked near her home Saturday morning.

+"I am so grateful for the heroic work of the New Hope Police Department and its officers," Rest said.
+"Their quick action saved my life."

 Thompson says Boelter then went to the Hortmans' home in Brooklyn Park.
 Upon arrival, police officers saw Boelter several feet from the door.
 He instantly drew his weapon and began firing at the officers before he rushed inside the house, firing at the front door.
 He then shot and killed the Hortmans.